 - At the beginning, I didn't even realize what had just happened.
 It seemed to me that millions of other companies around the world are already operating like this, because in principle, this is completely natural, honest.
 But no, it turns out that everybody’s selling snake oil and demanding cash in advance.
 No one in the world is offering to build a website for Business Owners for payment only when the website does what it is meant to do – which is, de facto, to become a virtual salesman for the company – Tom recounts.

 10 seconds – that's enough to learn to love INFORMATION DESIRED

-This is why the clients of INFORMATION DESIRED don’t need to be convinced about this product. – My last conversation lasted maybe 10 seconds.
-I hadn’t even finished the last sentence of my introduction when the business owner said: “I’m in”.
+This is why the Investees of INFORMATION DESIRED don’t need to be convinced about this product. – My last conversation lasted maybe 10 seconds.
+I hadn’t even finished the last sentence of my introduction when the Business Owner said: “I’m in”.
 He instantly understood that what we are offering is precisely what he has been looking for on the market for a long time, but nobody was able to deliver – Tom says.

 Are you surprised that it only took Tom 10 seconds to say enough to convince someone to do anything?
 You don't know Tom.
 This is a man who is always talking.
 Some at the company even wonder when he takes time to rest.
 Not from talking, but from work.

 – When?
 What kind of question is that?!
 Work on INFORMATION DESIRED isn’t work to me, it drives me, it doesn’t tire me out, so I don't need rest.
 INFORMATION DESIRED is simply a challenge – Tom states.

 It’s not the only one either. – INFORMATION DESIRED is only one of the projects I’m working on.
 There are many others waiting in line, which solve global problems and change ineffective, existing structures in various industries – says Tom Kuzak.
 What's that about?
 That's still a secret. – I can only add: “disrupt, what needs to be disrupted...” – he quips with a smile.